bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Your finished project must include all of the following requirements:

-- [ ] Use the endpoint `[GET] https://swapi.dev/api/people` (mocked in [msw](https://github.com/mswjs/msw)) to obtain characters.
+- [x] Use the endpoint `[GET] https://swapi.dev/api/people` (mocked in [msw](https://github.com/mswjs/msw)) to obtain characters.
-- [ ] Set the list of characters into state.
+- [x] Set the list of characters into state.
-- [ ] Render your characters to the DOM:
+- [x] Render your characters to the DOM:

-  1. Build a React component named 'Character' to render an individual character.
+  -1.
+Build a React component named 'Character' to render an individual character.
-  1. Map over the list in state, and for each character render a Character to the page.
+  -1.
+Map over the list in state, and for each character render a Character to the page.
-  1. Each rendered character must display its name in the DOM (e.g. "Luke Skywalker").
+  -1.
+Each rendered character must display its name in the DOM (e.g. "Luke Skywalker").
-  1. The character's name can't be hard-coded into the HTML.
+  -1.
+The character's name can't be hard-coded into the HTML.
 This data must be obtained from the API.
-  1. The components must be styled with **styled-components**.
+  -1.
+The components must be styled with **styled-components**.

   **Notes:**